jeremy-farrance/AccuratySolutions-2023/Libraries/AccuLadder/README.md

 ## How to Generate the Docs (DocFX)

+If DocFX is not installed, install it using dotnet: `dotnet tool install -g docfx`

 PowerShell or command line to C:\dev\gen\docfx
 Then, run the following command: `docfx build docfx.json [--serve]` Then, browse to http://localhost:8080/